SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 # Problem with Solution: Enter Numbers

-Write a method **printNumbers(int start, int end)** that prints integers in a given range \[start...end\].
+Write a method called **printNumbers(int start, int end)** that prints integers in a given range \[start...end\].

 If we receive an **invalid number** or a **non-number** as input, the method should **throw an exception**.

 Using this method create a program that runs from the value of **start** and finishes when reaching the value of **end: 1 < start < end < 100**.

-If the user enters an invalid number, make sure that the user will enter numbers again.
+If the user enters an invalid number, make sure that the user will be able to enter a number again after the exception is thrown.

 [/slide]